remotion-dev/remotion/packages/docs/docs/player/api.md

 _optional_

 Hides the player controls after 3 seconds of mouse inactivity while the mouse is over the player.
 By default, this behavior is enabled (`true`).
-The `alwaysShowControls` prop is respected, meaning, if it is set to `true`, then the controls should never hide.
+The [`alwaysShowControls`](#alwaysshowcontrols) prop is respected, meaning, if it is set to `true`, then the controls will never hide.

+You may also pass in a number to customize the hide delay in milliseconds, by default `3000`.

 ### `showPlaybackRateControl`<AvailableFrom v="3.3.98" />